ChennadeBrown/Project1-558/README.md

 # Accessing the Data

-First we will access data from the API regarding confirmed Covid 19 Cases for Norway and Switzerland during the time frame from March 1, 2020 - April 1, 2020 for comparison.
+First we will access data from the API regarding confirmed Covid19 cases for Norway and Switzerland during the time frame from March 1, 2020 - April 1, 2020 for comparison.
 This will be achieved using the GET function from the `httr` package to return information from the API.

 ``` r